Source: Nicole LaMotte/Parachute

 Clear Your Headspace

 But enough about your apartment.
 Be sure to give yourself some TLC, too.
 Take a trip to the Korean spa and get last year scrubbed out of you; light a candle and write in your journal; or blast some death metal and scare last year’s demons away.
-Do whatever small ritual will help you release the things you’d would rather leave in 2016.
+Do whatever small ritual will help you release the things you’d would rather leave behind.

 Sell/Donate Old CDs, DVDs and Books